NataliaVelasquez18/School_District_Analysis./README.md

 1. District summary:

 In the following image we can observe the report of the complete dataset prior to the removal of ninth graders at Thomas High School.
-For this analysis we will focus on the Overall Passing Percentage, that in this case is 65%.
+For this analysis we will focus on the Overall Passing Percentage, that in this case is 65% and represents the Passing Math and Passing Reading Percentages.

 ![prior_to_removal.png](Resources/prior_to_removal.png)